1

 Packaging Designers are creative professionals who conceptualize and develop the visual and structural design of product packaging.
 They work to ensure that packaging not only protects the product but also attracts consumers and communicates brand identity.
 Their responsibilities often include selecting materials, creating graphics and layouts, and collaborating with marketing and manufacturing teams to ensure functionality and appeal.
 Packaging Designers must balance aesthetics, cost, sustainability, and practicality in their work.

-What degree do you need to be a packaging designer?
+How do you become a packaging designer?

 What Does a Packaging Designer Do?